turingschool/curriculum/source/projects/blogger.markdown

 To see this in action, start the `bin/rails console` and try the following:

 {% irb %}
-$ a = Article.first
+$ article = Article.first
-$ a.tags.create name: "tag1"
+$ article.tags.create name: "tag1"
-$ a.tags.create name: "tag2"
+$ article.tags.create name: "tag2"
-$ a.tags
+$ article.tags
 => [#<Tag id: 1, name: "tag1", created_at: "2012-11-28 20:17:55", updated_at: "2012-11-28 20:17:55">, #<Tag id: 2, name: "tag2", created_at: "2012-11-28 20:31:49", updated_at: "2012-11-28 20:31:49">]
 {% endirb %}